SergiyKochenko/pp5-house-stock-ecommerce/README.md

 The structure and the code of the project was based on Boutique Ado by the Code Institute.

+Also, I have followed one of the repositories and tried to re-produce in some pages and tried to follow the code: [Sensical.ie](https://github.com/davidcalikes/sensical.ie)

 [Official Django Documentation](https://docs.djangoproject.com/en/4.1/ref/) was researched for code expressions  and code functionalities.
 Django [choices fields](https://docs.djangoproject.com/en/4.1/ref/models/fields/).